PaulBellette/chladni_inverse_design/README.md

 ## What this repo does

-This is am experimental inverse-design script for Chladni-ish energy fields on an idealised square plate.
+This is an experimental inverse-design script for Chladni-ish energy fields on an idealised square plate.
 Given a binary target mask, it tries to find nonnegative modal weights such that a time-averaged energy field has low-energy valleys near the target strokes and higher energy away from them.

 The main script is: